 What Is Glycemic Index?

-Glycemic index is a value assigned to foods based on how slowly or quickly they increase the blood glucose (sugar) levels.
+The glycemic index is a value assigned to foods based on how slowly or quickly they increase blood glucose (sugar) levels.

-Low GI foods tend to aid weight loss while high GI foods help with energy recovery after exercise or offset hypoglycemia (low glucose levels) (1).
+Low GI foods tend to aid weight loss while high glycemic index foods help with energy recovery after exercise or offset hypoglycemia (low blood glucose levels) (1).

 But, hold on!
 How does that even make sense?
 Is it just another fancy number game?